 Bringing diversity in the workplace is not a trend to follow nor a quota a company needs to meet.
 It is also not only a social responsibility to embrace diversity in the workplace.
-We intuitively know that it’s a pathway where every corporate need to walk along.
-Since it brings better prospects and productivity.
+We intuitively know that it’s a pathway where every corporate needs to walk along since it brings better prospects and productivity.

 Keep on reading to get more clear perspectives on the same.

 We want our organizations to reach their goals.
-To put efforts and make a fulfilling experience for its workers.
-Group of people works together to achieve their goals in an organization.
-And these group of people performs much better when they are diverse.
+To put effort and make a fulfilling experience for its workers.
+A group of people works together to achieve their goals in an organization.
+And this group of people performs much better when they are diverse.

-Productivity is in the effectiveness and the efficiency of the employees, employers, and staff in an organization.
-As the Department of Labour states “Productive workplaces are built on teamwork and a shared vision of where a business is heading.
-There’s a willingness at all levels to keep learning and investing in skills.
+Productivity is in the effectiveness and efficiency of the employees, employers, and staff in an organization.
+As the Department of Labour states, “Productive workplaces are built on teamwork and a shared vision of where a business is heading.
+There’s a willingness at all levels to keep learning and investing in skills".

-Productivity is higher in the organization’s where employees are appreciated and recognized.
+Productivity is higher in organizations where employees are appreciated and recognized.
 This keeps them engaged and also helps them contribute without any sense of abandonment.

-Diversity in the workplace increases the organization’s morale and create efficiency and effectiveness.
-Workers from cultural background bring their own individual skills on the table.
-This helps you critically examine a problem or tasks at many diverse levels.
-Helps you understand the customer base from diverse backgrounds.
-These results higher efficiency and effectiveness which boosts productivity.
+Diversity in the workplace increases the organization’s morale and creates efficiency and effectiveness.
+Workers from cultural backgrounds bring their skills to the table.
+This helps you critically examine a problem or task at many diverse levels.
+It enables you to understand the customer base from diverse backgrounds.
+This further results in higher efficiency and effectiveness, which boosts the employees' productivity.

-let’s imagine a small organization with 10 to 15 people.
+Let’s imagine a small organization with 10 to 15 people.
 And all from the same gender group, culture, color, and ethnicity.
 Wouldn’t their ideas and efficiency be limited or alike?
-They would, in fact, look at a problem with the same lens.
-Resulting in a unidimensional outcome.
+They would look at a problem with the same lens, thereby resulting in a unidimensional outcome.
 And now imagine the same organization with diverse employees.
-Their collective efficiency would go 10 folds in that situation.
+Their collective efficiency would go ten folds in that situation.
 Do I need to say more?
 You decide.

 Creativity and innovation are not synonymous.
-Creativity is the mental ability to develop effective unique ideas and concepts.
+Creativity is the mental ability to develop practical, unique ideas and concepts.
 Innovation, on the contrary, is the extension of creativity.
-It is the process to transform these unique ideas into new entities.
+It is the process of transforming these exceptional ideas into new entities.

 Globalization has brought many new changes in the corporate world.
 Competition is one of those changes which demands innovation and creativity to remain relevant in the business and more.

 A diverse workforce helps an organization bring more creativity and innovations.
 Diversity practice is not only a leveler.
-Diversity practice is also an immense possibility for an organization’s growth.
+It is also an immense possibility for an organization’s growth.

 You often listen to successful leaders around the globe speaking how important it is to hire diverse teams from a larger pool of talents.
-Diversity in the workplace helps you choose a wide range of employees based on their talents.
-When business owners do not practice diversity they also miss out on the widespread possibilities and customers base.
+Diversity in the workplace helps you choose a wide range of employees based on their abilities.
+When business owners do not practice diversity, they also miss out on the widespread possibilities and customer base.

 Hiring diverse candidates also helps in employee retention.
 According to Glassdoor, 57% of employees want their companies to be more diverse and inclusive.

-We make our presumptions with our pre-conceived notions.
-We do it without any proof or validation and that’s what results in unconscious biases.
-Don’t we unconsciously judge people from the color of their skin or the ethnicity they belong?
+We make our presumptions with our preconceived notions.
+We do it without any proof or validation, and that’s what results in unconscious biases.
+Don’t we unconsciously judge people from the color of their skin or the ethnicity they belong to?
 And even from the names in their resumes.

-Yes, we do and most of the time we do it unconsciously.
-This unconscious biases many times stops you from hiring the best talent.
-Therefore, companies with diverse teams help fight this unconscious biases very effectively.
+Yes, we do, and most of the time, we do it unconsciously.
+These unconscious biases many times stops you from hiring the best talent.
+Therefore, companies with diverse teams help fight these biases very effectively.

-It’s quite not possible to be in the room and not be a part of the discussion.
-Especially when you run a business you can’t afford to miss out on what your competitors are doing.
-So, almost every small/big organization want diversity in the workplace to be relevant in the workforce.
-The criteria are not only to meet up the quota or diversity policies but all the goodwill it brings.
+It’s pretty impossible to be in the room and not be a part of the discussion.
+Especially when you run a business, you can’t afford to miss out on what your competitors are doing.
+So, almost every small/big organization wants diversity in the workplace to be relevant.
+The criteria are to meet up the quota or diversity policies and all the goodwill it brings.

-Diversity in the workplace plays a vital role in building a great reputation for the company.
+Diversity in the workplace plays a vital role in building an excellent reputation for the company.
 This leads to increased profitability and equal opportunity for the company and its employees.
-Thus, organizations which commit to diversity enjoys a global reputation.
+Thus, organizations that commit to diversity enjoy a global reputation.
 This improves the employer’s brand and respect for their fair employment practices and ethics.

 Company culture varies from company to company.
 Some follow an informal and casual approach.
 On the other hand, some follow specific dos and don’ts.
-It also depends on the size of the company, its ethics, goals and work environment.
+It also depends on the company's size, work ethics, goals, and work environment.

 Company culture is the personality of the company.
 Your employee’s beliefs and actions in internal and external matters tell a lot about your company.
 Their behavior, feeling and thinking determines the way they perform.

-It is documented from various statistics that diverse workplace improve company culture.
+It is documented from various statistics that diverse workplaces improve company culture.
 Employees enjoy working with diverse groups.
 It keeps them at ease and not fear unwelcoming biases.
-It builds respect and also healthy workplace relationships.
-Cultural Diversity in the workplace not only broadens the employees’ perspective but also keeps the company culture growing.
+Also, it builds respect and also healthy workplace relationships.
+Cultural Diversity in the workplace broadens the employees’ perspective and keeps the company culture growing.

 Millennials now are more perceptive towards their work environment.
-They not only want satisfaction in the work they do but also want their work to reflect in the society they live in.
+They want satisfaction in their work and enjoy their work to reflect in the society they live in.

-According to Glassdoor, 67% of the jobs seeker weigh diversity as a factor before evaluating companies and job offers.
+According to Glassdoor), 67% of job seekers weigh diversity as a factor before evaluating companies and job offers.

 Millennials have a unique outlook on diversity.
 For them, it is a mix of identities, experiences, ideas, and opinions.

-This proves how important it is for the millennials to break the norms and barriers.
-And also to work in an environment which fosters progressive change and collaborative team works.
+This proves how important it is for millennials to break the norms and barriers.
+And also to work in an environment that fosters progressive change and collaborative team works.

 The list doesn’t end here.
-Since the above-discussed points itself starts many discussions and ideas.
-Do comment in the box below and share to keep the discussion going even if the views differ.
+Since the above-discussed points, themselves starts many discussions and ideas.
+Comment in the box below and share to keep the conversation going even if the views differ.
 As Stephen Covey said-